CodeupRedesignCrew/CodeupRedesign/README.md

 ## Branching Instructions
 1. Please create a branch before working on any features.
+2. Name the branch something similar to the name of the feature you're working on.
+It makes it easier to merge everything together later.
-2. Make sure you move your ticket for the feature you're working on from "Todo" to "In Progress" on the project board [which can be found here](https://github.com/orgs/CodeupRedesignCrew/projects/1).
+3. Make sure you move your ticket for the feature you're working on from "Todo" to "In Progress" on the project board [which can be found here](https://github.com/orgs/CodeupRedesignCrew/projects/1).
-3. When completed move your ticket to the "Done" section.
+4. When completed move your ticket to the "Done" section.
-4. Make sure to assign yourself to the ticket, by clicking on the ticket on the board and clicking "Assignees" and checking the box next to your name.
+5. If you work on an unassigned ticket, make sure to assign yourself to the ticket, by clicking on the ticket on the board and clicking "Assignees" and checking the box next to your name.

+###### Tickets Flow Example
 ![Boards Flow](assets/boardsflow.gif)

 ## Contributors